Training structure

 - Acquire abstraction and reasoning skills

-- Use and reinforce writing and expression skills acquired in L1 and L2
+- Use and strengthen writing and communication skills acquired in L1 and L2

 Know-how and skills

-The skills acquired during the 3 years of the mathematics degree allow students to acquire in-depth knowledge in mathematics in order to move on to different masters in mathematics, whatever their speciality (statistics, applied mathematics, fundamental mathematics, mathematics education).
+The skills acquired during the three-year bachelor's degree in mathematics provide students with in-depth knowledge of mathematics, enabling them to pursue various master's degrees in mathematics, regardless of their specialization (statistics, applied mathematics, fundamental mathematics, mathematics education).

-The third year of the Bachelor's degree is the final stage in the acquisition of these skills
+The third year of the bachelor's degree is the final stage in acquiring these skills.

 Program